alanmansour/GramAI/reports/README.md

 >
 > Answer:

 The biggest challenge in the project was working with new tools and frameworks.
 In particular, when working on cloud, there were lots of issues when we tried to setup the deployment pipeline.
 Some scripts provided from the exercises were not working as intended.
 Therefore, we had to read GCP documentation and try out different examples from the available guides before we could identify any issue.
 This helped us gaining a better understanding of how different components are connected and interact with each other on GCP.
 Yet, there are still some problems that we were not able to solve.
-One of them being able to autmatically deploy a container.
-Apparently, after doing some research, a large docker file can cause problems.
-In our case, the size is around 3.6 GB.
-Despite our efforts in optimizing and reducing the overall size by keeping only the necessary files and folders, the issue hasn't been resolved yet.
+One of the problems is to train with compute engine using GPU.
+The main reason was that a gpu driver update was needed.
+It was quite challenging to do that with only an ssh connection.
+The other solution would have been to downgrade our pytorch version but that is out of our control as the framework built on top has control over it.
+It was also challenging to deal with debugging build failures.
+Our containers work locally but fail in the cloud and the cloud logs and error messages are very vague and imprecise.
+So, we do not really know what is exactly going wrong.
+Most fixes have been through blind trial and error but we eventually solved build problems.

 ### Question 27